TurkServer/docs/source/design/design.md

 - Constructing a [one-way mirror](mirror.md) to qualitatively observe activity and diagnose potential issues.
 - How to [debug and test your app](debugging.md) before running it live.
-- How to [minimize attrition](attrition.md) in experiments that run over a long period of time or over multiple days.
 - Helpful [packages and software](software.md) that you may want to use in your app.
 - Other [frequently asked questions](faq.md) about building experiments.